 Biodiesel is produced via a reaction called transesterification, which turns vegetable oils, animal fats or recycled greases into an efficient and clean-burning alternative, or additive, to fossil fuels.
-Biodiesel can be used in any diesel engine, equipment or heating appliance that uses distillate fossil fuels (i.e., diesel, heating oil, kerosene).
-Ethanol is produced via hydrolysis and fermentation, transforming the energy stored in sugar and starch crops such as corn into a replacement or additive for gasoline engines.
+Biodiesel can be used in any diesel engine, equipment, or heating appliance that uses distillate fossil fuels (i.e., diesel, heating oil, kerosene).
+Ethanol is produced via hydrolysis and fermentation, transforming the energy stored in sugar and starch crops, such as corn, into a replacement or additive for gasoline engines.

 Biofuels History and Usage

-Biofuels in transportation can be traced back to the origins of the automobile— Rudolph Diesel ran his first engine on a variety of fuels, including peanut oil, while Henry Ford had designs to fill up his Model T’s with bioethanol.
+Biofuels in transportation can be traced back to the origins of the automobile.
+Rudolph Diesel ran his first engine on a variety of fuels, including peanut oil, while Henry Ford had designs to fill up his Model T’s with bioethanol.
 The discovery of fossil fuels (oil is actually an ancient “biofuel,” the product of decomposed plant and animal matter buried for millions of years), introduced an initially cheaper, and more versatile form of energy.

-Now, with the growing environmental, political, and economical impacts of fossil fuels, liquid biofuels are being looked at again with serious interest for transportation and other uses.
+Now, with growing environmental, political, and economical impacts of fossil fuels, liquid biofuels are again being looked at with serious interest for transportation and other uses.
 The US continues to pursue domestic ethanol production with corn crops, to meet current renewable fuel blending mandates, while significant investments are being made to commercialize cellulosic ethanol production.
 This is an advanced biofuel made from the corn stalk and other agricultural crops and residues, and not the grain itself.
 Other feedstocks being researched include high-yield algae, and agricultural, forestry, municipal and industrial waste and residues.

-The EPA’s recently released Renewable Fuel Standard has called for America to use 36 billion gallons of renewable transportation fuel by 2022, and the USDA has undertaken a nation-wide study of how rural America can meet that demand.
-Vermont and the Northeastern states have are being called upon to help accelerate bioenergy R&D (for heating and transportation) in order to reduce fossil fuel consumption, invigorate our rural economy and decrease the buildup of atmospheric CO2 that is the leading cause of climate change.
+The EPA’s Renewable Fuel Standard has called for America to use 36 billion gallons of renewable transportation fuel by 2022, and the USDA has undertaken a nation-wide study of how rural America can meet that demand.
+Vermont and the Northeastern states are being called upon to help accelerate bioenergy R&D (for heating and transportation) in order to reduce fossil fuel consumption, invigorate our rural economy and decrease the buildup of atmospheric CO2 that is the leading cause of climate change.

 Biofuels in Vermont